 The 60 Day Budgeting Challenge is free.
 Here’s what you can expect:

-- Emails with helpful videos, tips and “homework” to help you get your budget under control (including a reflective spending worksheet that will help you get started)
+- Emails with helpful content, printables, tips and “homework” to help you get your budget under control (including a reflective spending worksheet that will help you get started)

 - A private Facebook group for support, community, tips, and more